UMM-CSci-3601-S17/lab-2-client-server-design-jacobaidan/README.md

 - Find your fork for this lab in the list of repositories.
 - Enable continuous integration for it by clicking the big toggle switch beside it.
 - Then, click on the gear icon (settings) directly next to the previous toggle switch.
 - From here, you can see various pieces of information and settings regarding the builds of your project.
+You don't need to change anything at the moment, but it's good to see what's there

-- At this point, make some change to your forked project and add those changes to GitHub (It doesn't really matter what you do, this is needed to trigger a Travis build).
+At this point, make some change to your forked project and add those changes to GitHub (It doesn't really matter what you do, this is needed to trigger a Travis build).

-- Click on the Build Status Image button to the right of the name of the repository.
+After you committed and pushed those changes, click on the Build Status Image button to the right of the name of the repository.
   - Select "Master" for the Branch.
   - Select "Markdown" for the drop-down.
   - Copy the markdown it provides.